Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Latin Name: Ziziphus mauritiana (Ziziphus jujube Lam)

-The ber fruit also has an historic association to it.
+The ber fruit also has a historic association.
 It is mentioned in the Ramayana that an old woman named Shabari was so devoted to Lord Rama that in her eagerness and anticipation to meet the Lord, she tasted each ber berry to ensure only the sweet ones were offered to Lord Ram when he visited her.
 As he saw the offering was out of pure love, Lord Ram accepted these berries.
 The ber fruit is also offered to Lord Shiva while worshipping him, especially during Mahashivratri puja.

 The Ber (Jujube) Tree

 Zizyphus mauritiana varies from a small shrub to a small, hardy evergreen tree that reaches a height of about 30 feet.
 It has a spreading crown with drooping branches.

 It grows in the wild but is cultivated in China, Korea, Japan, the Middle East, Africa, Europe, Russia, and the central United States.

 Ber is also a medicinal tree.
 Its leaves, bark, seeds, and roots can be used to treat a variety of health issues.
 It is native to India and grows all over.
 The ber tree is also used to rear the insect Tachardia lacca (Laccifer lacca), which produces lac or shellac.